 This is straightforward if there is only one policy for an individual that has a protected tax-free cash amount.
 However, what is the situation at 5 April 2006 where an individual with protected tax-free cash was a member of more than one OPS for the same employment?

 There will only be one protected tax-free cash amount at 5 April 2006 for the individual’s employment but how you do you make sure that the correct amount of tax-free cash is allocated to each scheme?
 This is covered in the rest of this FAQ webpage.

-Each occupational pension scheme (OPS) should be looked at separately at 5 April 2006 to assess what tax-free cash is available from each, before arriving at the overall tax-free cash the individual is entitled to.
+Each OPS should be looked at separately at 5 April 2006 to assess what tax-free cash is available from each, before arriving at the overall tax-free cash the individual is entitled to.
 The best way to demonstrate the way it works is to use an example.

-Robert has three separate money purchase occupational pension schemes in respect of the same employment.
+Robert has three separate money-purchase OPSs in respect of the same employment.
 The total fund value is £500,000, split as follows:

 OPS1 = £250,000

 OPS2 = £150,000